spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 Ocean continuously analyzes the utilization of your nodes in the cloud infrastructure.
 It automatically scales compute resources to optimize utilization and availability.
 It achieves this by intelligently combining spot, reserved, and regular compute instances.

 * Ocean Savings panel shows the amount of money, CPU, memory (GiB/TiB), and GPU compute resources saved when you utilize Ocean to manage your Kubernetes cluster.
-Specifically, these are savings from running spot instances, bin packing, and reverting to lower-cost nodes.
+Specifically, these are savings from running spot nodes, bin packing, and reverting to lower-cost nodes.
 * The Ocean Managed Nodes and Resources panel shows information about your Ocean-managed and unmanaged nodes and your managed CPU, memory, and GPU resources.
 * Resource Allocation panel shows resource allocation information about your managed CPU, memory (GiB/TiB), and GPU resources at the cluster level.
   * Drill down to view resource allocation information at the namespace, Virtual Node Group, node pool, or node level.
 Each has a dedicated tab to the right of the Overview tab.